SofaDefrost/Sofa.Component/README.md

 The components are auto-generated from a script.

-A video of the code-completation and the content of Sofa.Component is available there : https://www.youtube.com/watch?v=tnrAkEd7unI&feature=youtu.be
+A video of the code-completion and the content of Sofa.Component is available there : https://www.youtube.com/watch?v=tnrAkEd7unI&feature=youtu.be

 How to test: